 Our Monmouth County divorce lawyers at The Law Office of Jennifer J. McCaskill, LLC understand the state, federal, and military laws governing divorces for service members and their spouses.
 Our founding lawyer Jennifer McCaskill has over 20 years of experience handling divorce cases.
 She has devoted her law practice exclusively to family law matters since she graduated from law school.

 Our attorneys have considerable expertise, skills, and resources after helping thousands of families with family law matters.
-The Law Office of Jennifer J. McCaskill, LLC has the experience to handle complex divorce cases, including military divorces.
+The Law Office of Jennifer J. McCaskill, LLC has the experience to handle complex divorce cases, including child custody in Monmouth County or child support.

 How The Law Office of Jennifer J. McCaskill Can Help You With Your Military Divorce in Monmouth County, NJ